dischoen/call_js_on_client/README.md

     </svg>
 ```

-The device and data collection is currently simulated in a timer callback in a LiveView:
+The device and data collection is currently simulated in a timer callback in a LiveView (index.ex):

 ```
   def handle_info(:timer, socket) do